Villanova doomed by Kansas 3-pointers in Final Four loss

 All the clawing left the Wildcats with nothing left to finish off the comeback.

-McCormack powered his way inside for a a pair of thunderous dunks and Kansas continued draining shots from deep.
+McCormack powered his way inside for a a pair of thunderous dunks and Kansas continued draining shots from the arc.
 Christian Braun all but put it out of reach with just under three minutes left, heaving in an off-balance 3 at the shot clock buzzer to put Kansas up 75-59.

-”I had hit one before that, so I had nothing to lose, honestly,” Braun said. ”Just threw one up there and it went in.”